Jtoney40/engr3/README.md

 ![image](https://github.com/Jtoney40/engr3/assets/143732462/08d1da58-7f3e-42d6-9870-f8c24e359d14)

 ### Reflection
 Parts that were hard was finding out how to code the color.
 The things that helped was the link the teacher gave us which is here. https://docs.google.com/spreadsheets/d/e/2PACX-1vRzoIejkQqugrDoWHBw14qTI0HifXba92WiyQ24whEnzWcCUaCDYu6ifMQKK5O5Ilkxrd7UKIxPLBCW/pubhtml.
+Make sure that your if statements make sense and work with what you want it to do.